SimonMaracine/alfred-syn-seq/README.md

 A free and open source cross-platform synthesizer and sequencer program.

-It comprises a digital additive multi-timbral synthesizer and an interface to compose and play music.
+It comprises a digital multi-timbral synthesizer using additive and wavetable methods, and an interface to compose and play music.

 The synthesized sounds are meant to be *suggestions* and *hints*, rather than realistic emulations.